Annual Grant Rounds

 - Jackie Francis, Social Work - Education and training on sexuality after Spinal Cord Injury

-- Daniel Treacy, Allied Health, National Allied Health HODs Conference
+- Daniel Treacy, Allied Health - National Allied Health Heads of Departments Conference attendance

 The Foundation funds additional equipment needs across the Prince of Wales Hospital: